Minimalist Design Complete Guide

 Go Forth and Minimize!

-Joking aside, remember that color, typefaces, and negative space are kind of design fundamentals.
+Joking aside, remember that color, typefaces, and negative space are design fundamentals.
 You just have to practice discretion so that you use them correctly.
 As long as you do as I say, not what I don’t when it comes to minimalist design, you shouldn’t have anything to worry about.

 What are your guidelines when you’re designing minimalist sites?